Your role during an inspection

 Know your role and your school

-Inspectors want to make sure that you understand your role as a governor and your statutory duties.
+Inspectors want to make sure you understand your role as a governor and your statutory duties.

 - Your vision for the school